frankframework/frankframework/docker/README.md

 ## Running a test image

 First make sure that you can access the auxiliary images.
 This can be done by:
-- building them yourself, by checking out https://github.com/frankframework/ci-images/ and proceed inside directory filesystems/samba2
+- building them yourself, by checking out https://github.com/frankframework/ci-images/
 - or by using the prebuild images in the private Docker registry `private.docker.nexus.frankframework.org`.
 The private repository requires [login](https://docs.docker.com/engine/reference/commandline/login/).